Clinical Research Study for Venous Leg Ulcers

 Important Information

-All procedures, risks, and details will be explained before participation.
+All study procedures, potential risks, and possible benefits will be explained before you decide whether to participate.

 Interested in Learning More?

-Contact Halo Clinical Research to be notified when enrollment begins and to learn if you may qualify.
+Contact Halo Clinical Research to learn more about this study and find out if you may qualify.